radioactiveAHM/DnsSafeguard/README.md

   - `h2`: HTTP/2 Connection.
   - `h3`: HTTP/3 Connection.
   - `dot`: DOT Connection (DNS over TLS).
-  - `dot_nonblocking`: DOT Non-Blocking Connection (DNS over TLS).
   - `doq`: DoQ Connection (DNS over QUIC).
 - `Server Name`: The domain name of the DNS server.
 - `IP As SNI`: When enabled, the server name is not used as SNI, which can be a good alternative to the fragmenting method.
 Some public DNS servers, like Google, support this.
-Supported protocols include H1, H2, DoT, DoT_nonblocking, and H1_multi.
+Supported protocols include H1, H2, DoT, and H1_multi.
 - `Disable Certificate Validation`: This option ignores certificate server name matching, enabling the use of domain fronting.
 For example, you can use `www.google.com` as the server name, which is not blocked by the Great Firewall (GFW).
 Many DNS servers, such as Google, Quad9, and NextDNS, support this option.
 However, Cloudflare does not, as it uses SNI guard.
 This is the best option for bypassing the GFW. **Disable Fragmenting**.
 - `Remote Addrs`: The IP address and port for the DNS server connection.
 - `Interface`: Name of the Interface/Adapter to bind to.
 Use `null` for default.